markop-wd/salestrekker_automation/README.md

 # InitTest
-This should be the definitive ordered tests
+Salestrekker functions - to be changed into tests